Skip to content

 # training loop ...

-summary = traceml.final_summary(print_text=True)
+summary = traceml.summary(print_text=True)

 if summary is not None: